anna099/hegel/individuality/3-sartrean.md

-Mind is the negative'; he claims that the freedom of the subject for-itself is 'constituted' by the 'negating act.'[^76] However, in the chapter on the animal kingdom, Hegel describes activity as negating an 'original determinate nature' -- the particular restrictive qualities of the acting being (subh as their body).
+Mind is the negative'; he claims that the freedom of the subject for-itself is 'constituted' by the 'negating act.'[^76] However, in the chapter on the animal kingdom, Hegel describes activity as negating an 'original determinate nature' -- the particular restrictive qualities of the acting being (such as their body).
 For Sartre, activity is negative because the choice of one action negates all other possibilities -- he refuses the idea of an 'original nature' that is supposed to be negated by an act.
 Indeed, in existentialism there is no human